-The Companies Act, 2013 completely revolutionized corporate laws in India by creating several new concepts that did not exist previously.
+The Companies Act, of 2013 completely revolutionized corporate laws in India by creating several new concepts that did not exist previously.
 One such game-changer was the creation of the One Person Company concept.
 This led to the recognition of a really new way of starting businesses that accorded flexibility which a corporation reasonably entity offers, while also protecting economic obligation that sole proprietorship or partnerships lacked.

-Several other countries had already recognized the flexibleness of individuals to create a corporation before the enactment of the new Companies Act in 2013.
+Several other countries had already recognized the flexibility of individuals to create a corporation before the enactment of the new Companies Act in 2013.
 These included the likes of China, Singapore, the UK, Australia, and also the USA.

-Section 2(62) of the company Act defines a “one-person company as an organization that has only 1 person as to its members.”
+Section 2(62) of the Company Act defines a “one-person company as an organization that has only 1 person as to its members.”
 So, an OPC is effectively an organization that has only one shareholder as its member.